Journal articles are usually:

 Many journal articles are now freely available online as they have been published "open access" in addition to their publication in a subscription journal.

-Watch these short videos to help you improve your search skills:
+Watch this short video to help you improve your search skills:

 The reference for a journal article usually looks something like this: